joshbirk/onestarter/README.md

 # OneStarter

 A jQuery plugin for easily making HTML appear in the style of Salesforce1.
+This ReadMe offers a quick start, you can also browse the `examples` directory for examples of using it in Visualforce, and the `staticresources` directory provides the necessary files to run (including TouchSwipe, etc).

 OneStarter utilizes CSS from the Salesforce1 style guide here:

 http://sfdc-styleguide.herokuapp.com/